 A sermon given by Fr John Krestiankin on the feast of the Repose of Holy Apostle and Evangelist John the Theologian and the Glorification of St Tikhon the Confessor, Enlightener of North America and Patriarch of Russia.

-In the name of the Father and the Son and the Holy Spirit!
+In the name of the Father and the Son and the Holy Spirit, One God.
+Amen.

 Though I speak with the tongues of men and of angels, and have not love, I am become as sounding brass, or a tinkling cymbal.
 And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not love, I am nothing… And now abideth faith, hope, love, these three; but the greatest of these is love (1 Cor.
 13:1-2, 13).